ghiscoding/angular-validation/readme.md

 Now support <b>Service</b> using the same functionalities as the <b>Directive</b>.
 Huge rewrite to have a better code separation and also adding support to Service functionalities.
 Specifically the `validation-rules` was separated to add rules without affecting the core while `validation-common` is for shared functions (shared by Directive/Service).

-[Validation Summary](/ghiscoding/angular-validation/wiki/Validation-Summary) was also recently added to easily show all validation errors that are still active on the form and you can also use 2 ways of dealing with the [Submit and Validation](/ghiscoding/angular-validation/wiki/Form-Submit-and-Validation) button.
+[Validation Summary](https://github.com/ghiscoding/angular-validation/wiki/Validation-Summary) was also recently added to easily show all validation errors that are still active on the form and you can also use 2 ways of dealing with the [Submit and Validation](https://github.com/ghiscoding/angular-validation/wiki/Form-Submit-and-Validation) button.

 For more reasons to use it, see the answered question of: [Why Use It?](#whyuseit)

-If you like the Angular-Validation project and you use it, please click on the **Star** and add it as a favourite.
+If you like the Angular-Validation project and you use it, please click on the **Star** and add it as a favorite.
 The more star ratings there is, the more chances it could be found by other users inside the popular trend section.
-That is the only support I ask you... thanks ;)
+That is the only support I ask you... thanks and enjoy it ;)

 <a name="plunker"></a>
 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)

 ## Tested with Protractor
-Angular-validation now has a full set of End-to-End tests with Protractor, there is over 1600+ assertions, it starts by testing the original live demo page and then goes on with a complete test suite of All Validators in both the Angular-Validation Directive and Service.
+Angular-validation now has a full set of **End-to-End tests** with **Protractor**, there is over 1600+ assertions, it starts by testing the original live demo page and then goes on with a complete test suite of All Validators in both the Angular-Validation Directive and Service.

 <a name="whyuseit"></a>
 Why use angular-validation?